NVlabs/instant-ngp/README.md

 ### Image of Einstein

-Drag `data/image/albert.exr` into the GUI or use the command:
+Drag `data/image/albert.exr` into the window or use the command:

 ```sh
 instant-ngp$ ./instant-ngp data/image/albert.exr